-Lyme disease is spread by infected deer (or bear or black-legged) ticks through contact with your skin when they attach themselves to you.
-Ticks cannot jump or fly and are mostly found in grassy, busy or wooded areas.
+Lyme disease is spread by infected deer, bear, or black-legged ticks through contact with your skin when they attach themselves to you.
+Ticks cannot jump or fly and are mostly found in grassy or wooded areas.
 Untreated Lyme disease can produce a wide range of symptoms, depending on the stage of infection.
-These include fever, rash, memory loss, severe headache, facial paralysis, and arthritis.
+These include fever, rash, joint and muscle aches, severe headache, facial paralysis, and arthritis.
 Pets are also at risk.

 Tips to help prevent a tick bite

-- Use insect repellent with 20 percent to 30 percent DEET on exposed skin.
+- Use Environmental Protection Agency (EPA)-registered insect repellents with 20% to 30% DEET on exposed skin.

-- Use repellent containing permethrin on clothing, shoes and camping gear (do not apply to skin).
+- Use repellent containing 0.5% permethrin on clothing, shoes, and camping gear (do not apply to skin).

 What to do if you get a tick bite